 Out of The Past

 When Coach Birney retired from the college in 2018, a similar crowd gathered at Smith House to celebrate the many generosities that have made it possible to proclaim, “Bowdoin Rowing Forever.”
-Phin Sprague ’50, was at the gathering; the last living founder of the club was there to celebrate the past and look to the future.
-The event was organized by Coach Birney’s wife, Edie ‘83, and not even the briefest of histories of the club is complete with acknowledging her many behind the scenes contributions to the club’s life and success.
+Phin Sprague ’50, one of the founders of the club, was there to celebrate the past and look to the future.
+Hunt Dowse ’67, president of the BRA, former head coach at Buckingham, Browne, and Nichols, and boatman extraordinaire, served as Master of Ceremonies.
+The event was organized by Coach Birney’s wife, Edie ‘83, and not even the briefest of histories of the club is complete without acknowledging her many behind the scenes contributions to the life and success of Bowdoin Rowing.

 At the retirement gathering, Coach Welling was introduced as the next Head Coach of Men’s and Women’s Rowing.
 Doug brings a wealth of experience and skill to the job, as well as an appreciation of the culture and spirit that has grown the club since 1985 into the community it is today.
 With his leadership and dedication and the support of so many who carried an oar to the beaches and docks, the future of rowing at Bowdoin is bright.